richie48/Mt5-pi-setup/README.md

   ```
 * Once connected, we can install the Windows version of [metatraders5](https://download.mql5.com/cdn/web/metaquotes.ltd/mt5/mt5setup.exe?utm_source=www.metatrader5.com&utm_campaign=download).
 Metatraders5 only works on x64, but Windows 11 ARM has built-in emulation, which will work to translate instructions for ARM.
 This package has to be installed visually as it directly relies on some graphic features.
 * Next, we have to install [Python 3.13](https://www.python.org/downloads/release/python-3130/), which is what we would use to set up our server from our Windows VM.
 We would be installing the x64 installer over the ARM installer.
 This is because we would need to have the Metatrader5 pypi package installed after installing Python, as this will be a form of remote control for MT5.
 This package only runs on x64 Windows and therefore will not get installed if using the ARM version of Python over the x64 version.
-* Now that we have Python 3.13 installed, we can install the required PyPI packages to complete Python installation on the Windows VM.
+* Now that we have Python 3.13 installed, we can install the required PyPI packages to complete the Python installation on the Windows VM.
   ```
   python -m pip install MetaTrader5 python -m pip install pymt5linux